csci338/fall2023/pages/_resources/github.md

 git push --force    # if you get an error, use the force flag
 ```

 Why do you need the force flag?
-If the lineage of your local `my-feature` branch differs from the remote version of the branch (because of the rebase), then it will refuse the push.
-But you can just override the warning and do it anyway (as this is expected behavior).
+If the lineage of your local `my-feature` branch differs from the remote version of the branch (because of the rebase), then GitHub will refuse the push.
+But you can just override the branch protection default and push anyway by using `--force` (as this is expected behavior).